General Questions

 Vocational education

-For vocational education students, an academic record and qualification certificate will be sent to the mailing address we have on file.
+For vocational education students, the qualification certificate, statement of attainment or skill set will be sent to the email address we have on file.
+More information can be found in the ‘Certificate’ section of the Student Handbook.’
 More information can be found in the ‘Certificate’ section of the Student Handbook.